 NINJAM can also save all of the original uncompressed source material, for doing full quality remixes after

 (1): While MIDI has many wonderful uses, it also has substantial limitations when working with real instruments.

 (2): Limitations of note: sound hardware latency (>5ms), perceptual CODEC latency (>20ms), plus typical and theoretical network latency (>40ms).

-REAPER is a Digital Audio Workstation for Windows and OS X that also provides native NINJAM support, and allows you to use VST/VSTis/ReWire/MIDI hardware/etc with NINJAM.
+REAPER is a Digital Audio Workstation for Windows and OS X that also provides native NINJAM support via the "ReaNINJAM" effect, and allows you to use VST/VSTis/ReWire/MIDI hardware/etc with NINJAM.
 REAPER also can import NINJAM sessions directly for remixing/editing.

 The main requirement for running the server is outbound bandwidth.
 For example, a 4 person jam needs approximately 768kbps of outbound (and only 240kbps inbound) bandwidth, and a 8 person jam requires approximately 3mbps of outbound (and 600kbps inbound) bandwidth.
 We are planning on updating the architecture to support a more distributed model, but this is just an alpha release.